-We next sought to understand the clonal architecture within each site, by observing the implanted bone chip and distant BM sites with confocal microscopy.
+We next sought to understand the clonal architecture within each site by observing the implanted bone chip and distant BM sites with confocal microscopy.
 Tumor cells appeared to form multiple clusters in both sites.
 Interestingly, under high magnification, the primary site clusters appeared to comprise various cell subpopulations, as evidenced by the multitude of colors seen in those clusters (Figure 1D), whereas most of distant BM clusters comprised single-color populations (Figure 1E).
 These results demonstrate the existence of significant spatial heterogeneity within each distant BM site, with clear demarcation of each clone's area of residence.

-Monitoring clonal evolution in vivo at single cell level
+Monitoring clonal evolution in vivo at the single-cell level

-To improve clone-tracking depth and accuracy, we developed a lentiviral DNA barcoding system with a 12-base random sequence tag, that can generate up to 16 million unique and inheritable barcodes detectable by next generation sequencing (NGS)22.
-Two million barcoded cells were injected into femurs as described above.
-As expected, while the pre-transplantation pool showed no major clonal bias (Figure 2B), primary tumors, disseminated cells and CTCs exhibited clonal selection, with distant sites demonstrating much less diversity (Figure 2C).
+To improve clone-tracking depth and accuracy, we developed a lentiviral DNA-barcoding system with a 12-base random sequence tag that can generate ≤16 million unique and inheritable barcodes detectable by next-generation sequencing.22 Two million barcoded cells were injected into femurs as described above.
+As expected, while the pretransplantation pool showed no major clonal bias (Figure 2B), primary tumors, disseminated cells, and CTCs exhibited clonal selection, with distant sites demonstrating much less diversity (Figure 2C).
 In addition, within each mouse, left/right femurs and CTCs exhibited the same "dominant" clones (Figure 2C), while clonal distributions in different mice were distinct, as evidenced by strong shifts in the respective cumulative distribution rankings (Figure 2D).
-These results further confirm that clonal competition, in the context of tumor heterogeneity, started at an early stage, only a small number of clones that can adapt to the environment and evolve quickly to compete with other clones, have the ability to successfully disseminate.
+These results further confirm that clonal competition, in the context of tumor heterogeneity, started at an early stage, and only a small number of clones that can adapt to the environment and evolve quickly to compete with other clones have the ability to successfully disseminate.

 We also compared different injection methods on clonal evolution.
-The clonal distributions of CTCs and disseminated BMs of both intravenous and intra-tibial injections had much higher diversity (Supplemental Figure 4), indicating that clonal selection/competition power was much lower than bone chip model.
+The clonal distributions of CTCs and disseminated BMs of both intravenous and intratibial injections had much higher diversity (supplemental Figure 4), indicating that clonal selection/competition power was much lower than bone chip model.
 The implanted bone chip acts as a strong bottleneck that selects for cells that are able to first survive at the primary sites and it is out of those that circulation is permitted, enabling a clearer tracking of winning clones from primary tumor to circulation and to distant BM.
-Thus, PrEDiCT model largely reflects a multi-stage process of dissemination/metastasis including invading the local primary tissue, intravasating into the tumor vasculature, circulating and ultimately extravasating into the parenchymal of distant tissue for further colonization23-25.
+Thus, PrEDiCT model largely reflects a multistage process of dissemination/metastasis, including invading the local primary tissue, intravasating into the tumor vasculature, circulating, and ultimately extravasating into the parenchymal of distant tissue for further colonization.23-25

-'Progression signature' identified from PrEDiCT model correlates with MM patient survival
+A "progression signature" identified from the PrEDiCT model correlates with MM patient survival

-To explore the molecular mechanisms underlying disease progression, we performed RNA sequencing on three human cell lines (MM.1S, IM-9 and OPM2) harvested from matched primary bone chips and distant BMs separately.
-Since IM-9 is an EBV-transformed B lymphoblastoid cell line derived from MM patient and MM.1S and OPM2 have notable genetic differences, such as mutation status of TP53 gene, we thus utilized MM.1S as our main model for signature discovery and OPM2 and IM-9 as references.
-Differential expression analysis identified 1109 up-regulated genes and 1865 down-regulated genes in MM.1S model at FDR cutoff of 5% (Supplemental Table 1).
-Top 300 up- and down-regulated genes were selected as a signature to track the dissemination potential of MM cells (Figure 3A), we designated this gene set as progression signature.
-We employed Gene Set Enrichment Analysis (GSEA) and showed that both up- and down-regulated signatures were significantly enriched in IM-9 model (Supplemental Figure 5A and 5B), and only down-regulated signatures were also significantly repressed in OPM2 model (Supplemental Figure 5C).
+To explore the molecular mechanisms underlying disease progression, we performed RNA sequencing on 3 human cell lines (MM.1S, IM-9, and OPM2) harvested from matched primary bone chips and distant BMs separately.
+Since IM-9 is an Epstein-Barr virus-transformed B lymphoblastoid cell line derived from MM patients and MM.1S and OPM2 have notable genetic differences, such as mutation status of the TP53 gene, we thus used MM.1S as our main model for signature discovery and OPM2 and IM-9 as references.
+Differential expression analysis identified 1109 upregulated genes and 1865 downregulated genes in the MM.1S model at an FDR cutoff of 5% (supplemental Table 1).
+The top 300 up- and downregulated genes were selected as a signature to track the dissemination potential of MM cells (Figure 3A), and we designated this gene set as the progression signature.
+We employed gene set enrichment analysis and showed that both up- and downregulated signatures were significantly enriched in the IM-9 model (supplemental Figure 5A-B), and only downregulated signatures were also significantly repressed in the OPM2 model (supplemental Figure 5C).